AdobeDocs/experience-manager-64.en/help/communities/using/sideloading.md

 * **data-scf-component**
   the resourceType of the component

-Following is one example of an added comments component :
+Following is one example of an added comments component:

 ```xml
 <div